emcall/EBMInstallGuide/installation.md

 ```

 ### b) Set up keys
 In order to zip/unzip data bundles from the network you need the GPG keys and passphrase.
-The keys look something like this:
+The keys look like this:

 ```
 -----BEGIN PGP [PUBLIC/PRIVATE] KEY BLOCK-----